 Extra information about modeling:

-I will direct you and suggest poses, so if you don’t know how to ‘pose’, don’t worry!
+I will direct you and suggest poses, so if you don’t know how to pose, don’t worry!
 But if you’re super comfortable in front of the camera and know exactly what you want, then I’ll snap away and capture whatever you’re giving me.
 To prepare ahead of time, I recommend going on Pinterest and searching grad photo ideas, or looking through these to get inspiration.
 Save a few to your phone that you can look through before the shoot to remind yourself.
-You can also show me my own photos and tell me what backgrounds and locations you want the most.
-Otherwise, I’ll just take you around to different spots that look great.
+I’ll take you around to different spots that I think look great at that specific time.

 What time of day is best?

 I will have time slots open from early afternoon until sunset.
-The best time of day is golden hour, which is around an hour before sunset when the light is glowy and soft.
-Regardless of when we shoot, there are beautiful spots on campus throughout the day that aren’t negatively affected by the light.
-But if you want photos by the fountain or somewhere in direct sunlight, then shooting during the evening is best.
+The best time of the day is golden hour, which is around an hour before sunset when the light is glowy and soft.
+Regardless of when we shoot, there are beautiful spots on campus at all times throughout the day.
+(For example, the light is brighter at 4-5pm, and the light inside Royce corridor is stunning.
+But the light is softest at 7pm, and shooting besides the fountain is best at that time.)
+There are pros and cons to every time slot.

-I hope you enjoy these photos!
-This is just a small selection of shots I took for UCLA Class of 2022 graduation.
+I hope you enjoy these!
+This is just a small selection of the nearly 70,000 photos I took for UCLA Class of 2023 graduation!